It’s extremely difficult to even get to the stage of establishing no contact with a narcissist and even maintain it.

 He will do whatever it takes, just to check if you are still hooked on him.

 He will ask you unimportant things just to be a bit more present.
+(That’s just how the male mind during no contact works.)

 You see, narcissists don’t like to lose and they won’t just make peace with the fact that you discard them.
 They won’t give up their narcissistic supply that easily.